marcosSanchez-dev/camo-gallery-prototype/README.md

 ## ⚠️ Current Limitations

-While this prototype demonstrates the core interaction and UI design, some technical areas are intentionally mocked or left unimplemented for the scope of this assessment:
+While this prototype demonstrates the core interaction and UI design, some technical areas are intentionally mocked or left unimplemented for the scope of this project:

 - **No backend or database**: All data is stored in-memory and resets on page reload
 - **No user authentication**: Social handles are collected but not linked to real users